The Nursing Home Abuse Attorneys at Senior Justice Law Firm

 Filing the Lawsuit and Suing the Nursing Home

 The lawsuit allegations usually contained in a Complaint detail what the nursing home did wrong and what happened as a result.
 A normal nursing home lawsuit complaint will allege breaches in the standard of care, resident’s rights violations and/or negligent actions on the part of the nursing home staff.

 The Defendant(s) will typically file an Answer to the Complaint, or a Motion to Dismiss.
 This begins the litigation process.

-Once we have a case number in the court system, or an arbitration case style, we can begin sending subpoenas.
+Once we have a case number in the court system or an arbitration case style, we can begin sending subpoenas.
 This means we can subpoena medical records, death certificates, police investigations, state department of health reports and other documents.
 We can also send discovery requests to the Defendant facility.
-Through discovery, we can request documents, records, incident reports, photographs and other pertinent documents.
+Through discovery, we can request documents, records, incident reports, photographs, and other pertinent documents.

 Your nursing home case can be won or lost in depositions.
 Depositions are the sworn testimony of witnesses in your case.
 For example, your nursing home lawyer may depose the aide that saw your loved one fall in the facility.
 It may mean that the other side may depose the medical examiner in order to establish the official cause of death.

-Regardless, through deposition, our nursing home abuse attorneys elicit testimony can be used in the underlying trial or arbitration.
+Regardless, through deposition, our nursing home abuse attorneys elicit testimony that can be used in the underlying trial or arbitration.

 Assuming your case has not settled yet, before trial, most Judges compel the parties to attend mediation.
-This means your are forced to sit down in a room with the other parties and try to settle your case.
+This means you are forced to sit down in a room with the other parties and try to settle your case.

 Expert Disclosure and Discovery of Nursing Home Expert Witnesses